3-manifolds/CyPari/Version2/README.rst

 CyPari for Python 3.5 or later, this file must be copied to /c/msys64/mingw32/i686-w64-mingw32/include/stdio.h and /c/msys64/mingw64/x86_64-w64-mingw32/include/stdio.h (after making copies of the originals, of course.)
+You can perform these two actions by running
+    make save-stdio
+    make install-stdio
+from the Windows/crt directory.
 The changes to stdio.h are needed because of changes to the definition of stdin, stdout, and stderr when Microsoft adopted its "Universal CRT".
 The new definitions apply when the variable UNIVERSAL_CRT is defined.

 It is also possible to build the Windows Python extension entirely with mingw for Python versions less than 3.5.
 To do this, run setup.py build -cmingw32.

 Currently we support 32 and 64 bit Python 2.7, 3.4, 3.5 and 3.6
 on linux, macOS and Windows.